Pathology Dictation Software in 2026 (Compared)

 Modern AI dictation handles pathology terminology better than traditional systems without requiring training.

-I switched to Dictation Daddy in late 2024 after years with Dragon Medical.
-I have obvious bias (I built it), but the differences for pathology work are significant:
+I switched to Dictation Daddy after years with Dragon Medical.
+I have obvious bias (I built it), but the differences for pathology work are significant.

 Technical medical terminology works from day one.
-CD20, Ki-67, BCL-2, p53, EGFR - all transcribed correctly immediately.
+CD20, Ki-67, BCL-2, p53, EGFR, HER2/neu, ALK, PD-L1, MLH1, MSH2, MSH6, PMS2 — all transcribed correctly immediately.
 No training required for each new marker or stain.

 Available on Mac, Windows, iPhone, Android, and Chrome extension.
-The apps don't sync between devices, but you have dictation wherever you're working.
 Under 100 dollars per year.
-For healthcare organizations needing HIPAA compliance, there's an enterprise plan.
+For healthcare organizations needing HIPAA compliance, there's an enterprise plan with SOC2 and HIPAA compliance options.

-Cost is 100 dollars per year versus PowerScribe's 5,000-8,000 dollars annually.
+Cost is under 100 dollars per year versus PowerScribe's 5,000 to 8,000 dollars annually.
 The accuracy is comparable or better, with zero training time required.

 When Enterprise Solutions Still Make Sense